RickofManc/the-coffee-collective/README.md

 ### Problem Statement

 During the last forty years the family has diversified and setup a popular shop in the city where patrons still stand and socialise.
 The shop has become so popular that many coffee roasters provide bags of coffee for sale as some customers like to enjoy fresh coffee in work or at home.
 The COVID pandemic reduced the footfall considerably and whilst the cart was used for supplying coffee outside and socially distanced, the family know an e-commerce site would greatly help their financial stability.
-Furthermore, due to their popularity, the local coffee roasters would welcome the opportunity to sell their products through another channel.
+Furthermore, due to their popularity, other local coffee roasters would welcome the opportunity to sell their products through another channel.

 <br>